 Balancing intimacy and expansiveness, light and dark, land and sky, Compass House is a residential refuge that transcends the ordinary to provide a spiritually resonant experience.

 True to its name, Compass House orients and heightens one’s experience of the ever-changing landscape characteristic of the Niagara Escarpment — one of Ontario’s most ecologically precious and remarkable regions.

-With forests to the west, a hill to the south, and 100 acres of fields to the north and east, Compass House is surrounded by a thicket of trees to provide windbreak and a sense of enclosure.
-Its distinct white exterior registers the seasons, distinct amidst the green fields of summer, and melding into a winter landscape of waning light and snow.
+Located at the edge of 100 acres of fields, the home is adjacent to a thicket of trees that provides windbreak and a sense of enclosure on an otherwise sweeping site.
+Its striking white exterior registers each season, distinct amidst the green fields of summer and obscured within the soft winter light and snow.

 The home consists of perpendicular volumes that converge to create communal living spaces.
 The kitchen, dining area, and living room all open onto a secluded interior courtyard and plunge pool, with bedrooms located on the far ends of each wing to furnish greater privacy.
 At the intersection of these two residential wings lies the courtyard’s fireplace and soaring chimney, offering a vertical counterpoint to the home’s otherwise lower-slung profile.
 Ample glazing and a central breezeway ensure the house communicates directly with nature on all sides.